d2c-holdings/lover-challenge/README.md

 - User changes tab: Please, send the event “tab_opened” with the property “tab: {$tabName}";

-- The list isn’t loaded yet: Please, set the people property “empty_list“ true AND send the event “fetched_breeds” with the property “length: 0";
+- The list isn’t loaded yet: Please, set the people property “empty_list“ true AND send the event “fetched_breeds” with the property
+  “length: 0";

-- The list has finished loading: Please, set the people property “empty_list“ false AND send the event “fetched_breeds” with the property “length: ${breedsList.length}";
+- The list has finished loading: Please, set the people property “empty_list“ false AND send the event “fetched_breeds” with the property
+  “length: ${breedsList.length}";

 - User deletes a cat breed from the list: Please, send the event “breed_removed” with the property “breed_id: {$breedId}";

 ## Finishing the challenge:

-When done create a pull request to the development branch
+When the tasks are done, please create a pull request to the development branch.